GURU1001S/UTDTB-v5/README.md

 ## 🧠 Use Cases

-UTDTB v5 supports:
+UTDTB v5 enables research in:

 - Remaining Useful Life (RUL) prediction
 - Physics-Informed Neural Networks (PINNs)
 - Domain adaptation under distribution shift
 - Uncertainty quantification (UQ)
 - Causal inference in dynamical systems
-- Digital twin simulation research
+- Digital twin simulation

 ### ⚠️ Known Challenges & Stress Testing
 UTDTB is intentionally designed to serve as a **stress-test benchmark**, not just a performance leaderboard.
 Models trained on this dataset will be exposed to: